frenchja/frenchja.github.com/source/_posts/2014-04-25-formatting-sweave-and-knitr-output-for-2-digits.markdown

 \end{document}
 ```

-As we see below, running `knit()` on our knitr manuscript inside R produces a regular LaTeX file that can be compiled with to a PDF using pdflatex or [TeX Shop](http://pages.uoregon.edu/koch/texshop/).
+As we see below, running the `knit()` command on our knitr manuscript inside R produces a regular LaTeX file that can be compiled with to a PDF using pdflatex or [TeX Shop](http://pages.uoregon.edu/koch/texshop/). *Notice that the R table objects have been replaced with LaTeX tables.*

 ```r Running knit() knitr.Rnw inside R
 library(knitr)